 Some correlations are relatively clear.
 Take summer precipitation: dry summers are strongly correlated with an increase in how many acres are burned by wildfire.2 Nationwide, fire records predating European settlement in the US show a clear relationship between drought and fire activity.3 Similarly, droughts preceding fire season lead to higher tree mortality after wildfire.4

-Drier conditions are on the rise: from 1979 to 2016, summer precipitation trended downward in nearly all western US forests, with a third seeing significant declines.5 Data from 1984 to 2011 show a statistically significant increase in the number of large fires in the mountain ranges of the Sierra, Cascade, and Rocky (though they do not show a significant increase in the overall number of acres burned).6 The increase tracks with analyses of underlying fire conditions in those regions, where the northern Sierras and northern Rockies are some of the most drought-stressed forests in the West.
+Drier conditions are on the rise.
+From 1979 to 2016, summer precipitation trended downward in nearly all western US forests, with a third seeing significant declines.5 Data from 1984 to 2011 show a statistically significant increase in the number of large fires in the mountain ranges of the Sierra, Cascade, and Rocky Mountains (though they do not show a significant increase in the overall number of acres burned).6 The increase tracks with analyses of underlying fire conditions in those regions, where the northern Sierras and northern Rockies are some of the most drought-stressed forests in the West.
 Overall, fire seasons in the western US have already gotten 64 percent longer since the mid-1980s with the frequency of large wildfires increasing by four times.7

 In the western United States, human-caused climate change has led to an additional 4.2 million hectares of burned area over the period from 1984 to 2015.

 Other correlations are less clear, such as how snowpack affects wildfires.
 The question of snowmelt matters because the Rocky Mountain and Sierra Nevada ecosystems rely on late snowmelt to get through arid summer and there is evidence that wildfires in these regions are highly sensitive to spring arriving early.8 The region spanning from southern Washington into Oregon is also vulnerable to stress from moisture deficit arising from earlier spring snowmelt.